jpsm83/health/BACKLOG.md

-- do something with the search
+- subscribe supose to add the user email somewhere
 - all loading must be on suspense
-- subscribe supose to add the user email somewhere
 - add skeleton everywhere
 - create 404 page
+- minimize size of json messges